The GMC says doctors may practise medicine in accordance with their beliefs, provided the following criteria are fulfilled.

 The GMC expands on this in its guidance on personal beliefs and medical practice, which specifically advises that doctors mustn't allow personal views held about patients to prejudice assessment of their clinical needs or affect their access to care.

-Bear in mind that the patient may be in a position of vulnerability, and you will need to act promptly to make sure they are given the appropriate treatment or services.
+Bear in mind that the patient may be in a position of vulnerability.
+You will need to act promptly to make sure they are given the appropriate treatment or services.

 However, you do not have the right to refuse to provide medical care to a patient who is awaiting or has undergone a termination of pregnancy.

-If faced with a difficult decision, you may wish to talk through the issues with one of our medico-legal advisers, who can provide advice on ethical and medico-legal matters so that you are confident in any decision you reach.
+If faced with a difficult decision, you may wish to talk through the issues with one of our medico-legal advisers.
+We can provide advice on ethical and medico-legal issues to help you be confident in any decision you make.

-This guidance was correct at publication 09/10/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 06/04/2021.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.